Backlang-Org/learn/content/the-basics/data/enums.md

 }
 ```

-If you leave out the value the compiler assigns the value automaticly based on the index.
+If you leave out the value the compiler assigns the value automatically based on the index.

 Exercises

-1. Declare an enum for describing the sex and write a `Person` class with the sex field.
+1. Declare an enum for representing the sex of a person and write a `Person` class with the sex field.
-2. For what can enum be used for?
+2. What can enums be used for?
 3. Which values can hold an enum?